Learn while experiencing the adventure of a lifetime

 Program Information

 A considerable amount of the program will be delivered in field settings.
-Approximately 40 percent of class time will be spent in the laboratory or the field for most classroom-based courses.
+Approximately 40% of class time will be spent in the laboratory or the field for most classroom-based courses.
 In addition, significant practical learning experiences will be undertaken during the three remote field camps listed in the program design.

 It is recognized that students entering the program may already possess certain required skills.
 Students may receive advanced credit for certain program courses on the basis of documented completion of equivalent learning and/or successfully passing a challenge examination.